Self-Consistency Falls Short! The Adverse Effects of Positional Bias on Long-Context Problems: Understanding the Phenomenon: Position Bias and Self-Consistency

+We evaluate SC's impact through controlled experiments on question answering (QA) and text retrieval (TR) tasks (\S\ref{sec:Methods}).
+The QA task tests information synthesis, while TR isolates information retrieval, allowing us to separate position effects on access from those on reasoning.
+Our experimental design follows that of \citet{liu2024lost}, using their variant of NQ-Open with varying context sizes (10, 20, and 30 documents) and gold document positions (beginning, middle, or end) to assess position sensitivity.
+We employ three complementary metrics to quantify performance: QA accuracy measures answer correctness, TR accuracy evaluates document identification success, and the performance delta (Equation~\ref{eq:sc_difference}), which reveals SC's relative impact across positions.
+To ensure our findings are robust to implementation choices, we evaluate multiple configurations by varying sample counts (4, 8, 16) and temperatures (0.2, 1.0, 1.8).

-\paragraph{Task Type and Prompt Format.} Extensive literature \citep[\emph{inter alia}]{perez2021true, Lu2022FantasticallyOP, mishra2022reframing} has demonstrated that LLM performance is susceptible to the language and structure of their prompts.
-To examine whether prompt engineering could mitigate SC's limitations, we evaluated three prompt formats: (1) Doc-Q, where documents precede the question; (2) Q-Doc, where the question precedes documents; and (3) Q-Doc-Q, where the question appears both before and after documents.
-The latter format was specifically designed to maintain question awareness throughout context processing.
-Appendix \ref{app:PromptFormats} illustrates the exact prompt formats.
+Extensive literature \citep[\emph{inter alia}]{perez2021true, Lu2022FantasticallyOP, mishra2022reframing} has demonstrated that LLM performance is susceptible to the language and structure of their prompts.
+To examine the effects of prompt formatting, we test three distinct prompt formulations: documents-then-question (Doc-Q), question-then-documents (Q-Doc), and a query-aware approach with the question bracketing the documents (Q-Doc-Q).

-For QA tasks (Fig.~\ref{fig:qa_prompt}; top row), all formats show degrading performance as context length increases, with Q-Doc-Q performing marginally better (+2-3\%) when relevant information appears early.
-However, this advantage diminishes with longer contexts and middle/end positions.
-For TR tasks (Fig.~\ref{fig:qa_prompt}; bottom row), the impact of prompt format is more pronounced.
-Q-Doc-Q maintains a consistent advantage (+10-15\% over Q-Doc) for early positions but experiences steeper degradation for later positions, particularly with longer contexts.
-All formats show severe performance drops when relevant information appears later in 30-document contexts, with Q-Doc dropping to ~10\% accuracy.

-These results demonstrate that while prompt engineering can provide modest benefits for shorter contexts and early positions, it cannot fundamentally address the position bias problem in long-context scenarios.
-The consistent degradation patterns across all formats suggest the need for more fundamental architectural solutions.

-\paragraph{SC Parameters.} We examined the impact of two key self-consistency (SC) parameters on model performance: the number of generations (Fig.~\ref{fig:stacked_num_generation}) and temperature setting (Fig.~\ref{fig:stacked_temperature}).
-Our analysis shows that these parameters can influence overall performance but do not significantly mitigate position bias in long-context tasks.